 - chopped green onion for garnish

-- Combine water with remaining ingredients for the stock in a medium pot.
+- Combine water with dried anchovies, onion, garlic, shiitake mushrooms, and kelp in a medium pot.
 Bring to a boil over high heat.
-Lower the heat to medium-low and let simmer for 25 minutes.
+Lower the heat to medium-low and let simmer for 20 minutes.
 Strain the stock, discarding the aromatics.
 Set aside.

 - Bring a pot of water to a boil over high heat.
-Add the dumplings and cook until the dumplings are soft and float to the top, about 8-10 minutes.
+Add the dumplings and cook until the dumplings and float to the top, about 8 minutes.
 Drain and set aside.

-- Pour the reserved stock and bring to a boil.
-Add tofu, breaking up the large pieces with a wooden spoon.
-Season stew with fish stock, soy sauce and black pepper.
-Stir to combine and let simmer 5 minutes.
-Add dumplings and cook another minute.
-Crack eggs directly into the pot and garnish with green onions.
-Serve.
+- Add the tofu, breaking up the large pieces with a wooden spoon.
+Season the stew with fish sauce, soy sauce, and black pepper.
+Stir to combine and let simmer for 5 minutes.
+Add the dumplings and crack the eggs directly into the pot.
+Simmer for another minute then remove from heat.
+Garnish with green onions and serve with rice.

 **Helpful tips and common mistakes

 Start by making the broth.
-I've seen others make this stew just by adding water, but trust me, making the broth makes a difference in the flavor.
-Unlike chicken broth or beef broth, this variation only takes 30 minutes - so there's really no excuse for skipping this step!
+I've seen others make this stew just by adding water but trust me, making the broth makes a difference in the flavor.
+Unlike chicken broth or beef broth, this variation only takes 20 minutes - so there's really no excuse for skipping this step!

-Locate the soon dubu tofu in any Korean markets.
+Locate the soon dubu tofu in any Korean or Asian market.
 This specific type is more custard-like than others; do not substitute with any other tofu!
 To open the package, cut a slit on the dotted lines (located in the back), and squeeze out the tofu.
 You'll immediately notice how soft and smooth the tofu is compared to other types.

 When adding in the chili flakes, adjust according to how spicy you want your soon dubu.
-I like my extra spicy so I went ahead and added 6 tbsp.
+I like my extra spicy so I went ahead and added 4 tablespoons.
 Make sure to taste before adding more since the chili flakes can be more or less spicy depending on the brand.

-Cook the dumplings on the side and add them immediately to the soon dubu once it is ready.
-I found that boiling the dumplings makes the stew itself starchy and thick; to avoid this, boil in a separate pot.
+Cook the dumplings on the side and add them immediately to the soon dubu once they are ready.
+I found that boiling the dumplings directly in the soup makes the stew itself starchy and thick; to avoid this, boil them in a separate pot.

 Make sure to crack the egg while the dumpling soon dubu jjigae is still piping hot so that the egg cooks.
-Serve with a bowl of rice and your favorite Korean side dishes to make this a complete meal.
-I went even further and make Korean seafood pancakes as a little something extra!
+Serve with a bowl of rice and your favorite Korean side dishes to make this a complete meal!